sx-bet/sx-bet-api-docs/source/includes/_apiKey.md

 # API Key

-In order to use the SX.bet API, you do NOT need an API Key.
+In order to use the SX.Bet API, you do NOT need an API Key.
 The standard API user can perform all the requests provided in this document.
 There is a baseline rate limiter applied to these requests.

 Some users may require higher rate limits for their application.
 SX.bet provides elevated rate limits through an authenticated API Key.
 If a valid API Key is passed in the request, the elevated rate limits will be applied.